 See also Relationships & communication.

-Where can I get help and support if I need it?
+Where can I get help and support and share other people’s experiences?

 Being well informed about Parkinson’s and having the support of others is key to coping well.
-As well as the multidisciplinary tea (MDT) who will be supporting you in treating and managing your Parkinson’s on an ongoing basis, the Parkinson’s association in your country will also be able to provide further information and support.
-They may also be able to put you in touch with people who have Parkinson’s in your area who you can share experiences and advice with.
+As well as the multidisciplinary team (MDT) who will be supporting you in treating and managing your Parkinson’s on an ongoing basis, the Parkinson’s association in your country will also be able to provide further information and support.
+They may also be able to put you in touch with people who have Parkinson’s in your area so you can share experiences and advice together.

 Your doctor or other healthcare professionals should also be able to provide information and contacts for other support groups; you can also look on the Internet, visit your local library and check out local newspapers or other publications that may have details of further support.